AdobeDocs/campaign-web.en/help/v8/msg/delivery-template.md

     > * [Email channel](../email/create-email.md)
     > * [Push notification channel](../push/gs-push.md)
     > * [SMS channel](../sms/create-sms.md)

+1. Additionally, for email templates, advanced settings, such as typology rules and target mappings, can be accessed via the **[!UICONTROL Settings]** button located on the top right of the screen.
+[Learn more](../advanced-settings/delivery-settings.md)

 1. Click the **[!UICONTROL Review]** button to save and review your template.
 You can still edit all its settings, delete and duplicate it.